-She laughed.
+She laughed again.
 “I wondered how long it would take you.”

 Three mornings later, Jeb stood naked in front of the bathroom mirror, looking for marks.

-She had bitten him the previous night; he was sure of it.
+She had bitten him the previous night.
+He was sure of it.
 Just as he was teetering on the edge, his backbone arched like a bow, he felt her teeth clamp down on the muscle in his shoulder.
-It didn’t hurt; or, more accurately, the pain was so wrapped up in the pleasure that it seemed like it was all one thing.
+It didn’t hurt -- or, more accurately, the pain was so wrapped up in the ecstatic pleasure that it seemed like it was all one thing.
 He looked, bleary-eyed, at his reflection, at the angle between his neck and shoulders, expecting there to be a neat, serrate bite mark there, with maybe a little bit of dried blood, but there was nothing.
 His skin was smooth and undamaged – but when he touched the spot, it was sensitive, like there was an invisible bruise hovering just underneath the skin, out of sight.